tiprankstipranks

 Many of our operating costs and expenses are fixed and will not decline if our revenues decline.

 Our results of operations depend, in large part, on our level of revenues, operating costs and expenses.
 The expense of owning and operating our business is not necessarily reduced when circumstances such as market factors and competition cause a reduction in revenue from the business.
+Many of the costs or cash outlays associated with our business and operations, such as depreciation, rent, insurance, and loan payments are generally considered fixed.
 As a result, if revenues decline, we may not be able to reduce our expenses to keep pace with the corresponding reductions in revenues.
-Many of the costs associated with our business and operations, such as insurance, loan payments and maintenance, and rent payments generally will not be reduced if circumstances cause our revenues to decrease, which could have a material adverse effect on us, including our financial condition, results of operations, cash flow, cash available for distribution and our ability to service our debt obligations.
-Additionally, upon the expiration of our facility leases, we may not be able to renew these leases on terms acceptable to us, if at all.
-If this occurs, it could have a material adverse impact on our business, results of operations, financial condition or cash flows.
+This could materially and adversely affect our business, financial condition, results of operations and cash flows.

 Macro & Political